-Is An Exercise Ball Good for Lower Back Pain?
+Is an Exercise Ball Beneficial for Lower Back Pain?

-Research has shown us that pain causes these supportive muscles (known as your “stabilisers” or “inner core stability” muscles) to stop working.
-Research on lower back pain sufferers has found that these muscles stop working every time you experience back pain.
+Research indicates that pain leads to inactivity in these supportive muscles, often called your “stabilisers” or “inner core stability muscles.”
+Studies on lower back pain sufferers have demonstrated that these muscles become inactive every episode of back pain.

-Even worse, in most cases, these muscles don’t automatically start working again when your pain goes.
-They need to be deliberately re-started by your brain.
+Moreover, in most cases, these muscles do not automatically resume functioning once the pain subsides; they need to be consciously reactivated by your brain.

-There are several ways to reactivate your core stability muscles.
-One of the most effective is to use a Physio Exercise Ball.
-Usually, some simple exercise all exercises can often automatically ‘kick start’ these stabilising muscles.
+There are several methods to reactivate your core stability muscles, and one of the most effective ways is to use a Physio Exercise Ball.
+Simple exercises can often automatically ‘kick start’ these stabilising muscles.

-Your physiotherapist has special training in the reactivation techniques of these stabilising muscles.
-For more advice, please get in touch with your physiotherapist.
+Your physiotherapist possesses special training in the reactivation techniques of these stabilising muscles.
+For further advice, please get in touch with your physiotherapist.